markkurossi/scheme/README.md

-# sexpr
+# scm
-S-Expressions in Go
+Scheme in Go.